-You are planning to buy the best point and shoot camera which is perfect for your daily life, but you exactly know what camera you should buy?
+You are planning to buy the best point and shoot camera which is perfect for your daily life, but do you exactly know what camera you should buy?

 Precisely the same thing I had felt when I had planned to buy my first compact camera.
 After some research and analyze my usage, I got my best point and shoot camera.

 So, here I am going to help you to buy your best camera which is perfect for you.

-Thinking of point and shoot camera, there is one question that comes in mind.
+Thinking of point-and-shoot cameras, there is one question that comes to mind.

 Are Point and Shoot Cameras any good or Should I use my Smartphone?

 The camera of smartphones is becoming better and better each year, and they have made a camera like a point and shoot camera for people’s needs.
-But there are some areas where point-and-shoot cameras are best to the phone in your pocket.
+But there are some areas where point-and-shoot cameras are best for the phone in your pocket.

-Here, There are three major parameters to consider to buy the best point and shoot camera instead of a smartphone.
+Here, There are three major parameters to consider to buy the best digital camera instead of a smartphone.

 #1.
 If you need to zoom in:

 Point and shoot cameras use optical zoom, in which the lens of the camera physically moves forward to zoom in without decreasing the quality.
 But, The smartphone cameras use the phone’s software to zoom in, which crops and enlarges the photo called digital zoom.
 This is the most critical difference between smartphone cameras and point and shoot cameras.

 Now, many smartphones come with a second “telephoto” lens that zooms in twice as close to your subject, but they are expensive to buy.
 For cost-cutting, you can get the best point-and-shoot camera for a low price.